 While corporate wellness programs are not new, innovative ideas, in recent years, they have been exploding in popularity.
 For example, Johnson & Johnson launched one of the first corporate wellness programs in 1979, and now, according to a report sponsored by U.S. Department of Labor and the U.S. Department of Health and Human Services, more than 80% of companies in the U.S. with more than 50 employees offer some variation of corporate wellness incentives.

 The rise in popularity of these programs can be attributed to five key factors:

-- The transition to more holistic health, rather than a focus on fitness.
-For many employers, they have seen the benefits of offering mental health programs for employees, including addiction resources, stress management and more.
+Many employers have seen the benefits of offering mental health programs for employees.
+For instance, addiction resources, stress management and more.
 Corporate wellness programs initially addressed physical fitness, but now most incorporate mental wellbeing as well.

-- Healthy behaviors resulting in higher productivity.
-With healthier habits like quitting smoking and more mindful eating, employees often become more active and have higher cognitive abilities, which ultimately help to improve productivity and quality of work.
+Due to implementing healthier habits like quitting smoking and more mindful eating, employees often become more active.
+As a result, they have higher cognitive abilities, which ultimately help to improve productivity and quality of work.

 In today’s economy, companies need to compete to attract and retain top talent.
-Offering a corporate wellness program is one way to help provide a more positive work environment, leading to happier, healthier employees.
+So, offering a corporate wellness program is one way to help provide a more positive work environment, leading to happier, healthier employees.